hugary1995/raccoon/doc/content/tutorials/14_klexpansion.md

 ## Step 1: build the Karhunen-Loève expansions

-This step we work in folder `factorize/`.
+For this step, navigate to folder `factorize/`.

 In code `klexpansion.C`: